 In the case of paint, that means trying it on every wall too to see how it looks at different orientations and at different times of day.
 Painting a room can be a significant expense if you’re investing in good quality paint, but it’s not such a permanent choice that you can’t change your mind later if a color doesn’t work quite as planned.
 Making a bold, colorful decision might be a tactical risk, but one that can pay dividends.

-1. Draw a colorful palette from an existing piece
+1. Draw a color palette from an existing piece

 You might not always have the opportunity to get an interior designer or color expert in to design your home, but fortunately, masters of color are hard at work designing home furnishings that you can draw a well-formed color palette.
 From artwork to textiles, rugs to wallpaper, there are all kinds of objects in a living room design that can be a source of color inspiration.

 In this living room created by Roisin Lafferty, creative director of interior design studio Kingston Lafferty, the bold color palette of seemingly incongruous shades hangs together perfectly.
-It also aligns with the palette of this colorful Sputnik-style living room lighting idea, which holds the color scheme together.
+It also aligns with the palette of this colorful Sputnik-style living room lighting, which holds the color scheme together.

 'It was really about taking an artistic approach and looking at how paintings and bold artwork can manage to merge and combine so many different colors and tones,' explains Roisin.
 'We wanted to bring that playfulness to a space and apply an almost painterly approach.
 There is a deliberate graphicness to the design with influence from artist Joseph Albers as well as the contrasting primary colors in the vintage Italian sputnik light fitting we sourced as the centerpiece.'